lucthev/serialize-element/README.md

 Removes or truncates a serialization’s markups such that no markups of the same type as the given markup overlap the given markup’s range.

-NOTE: for the link type, this method does not check the href.
+__Note__: for the link type, this method does not check the href.
 Be careful with it.

 ### serialization.mergeAdjacent( )